-Squarespace’s WYSIWYG editor can have your site up and running in minutes.
+Squarespace uses a WYSIWYG (What You See Is What You Get) editor.
+You can have a site up and running in minutes.
 They offer beautiful designs and their simplicity allows for people with non-technical backgrounds to build websites with ease.
-Due to the “live” nature of the building stages, you can instantly see how your site will operate, which is perfect for the ADD generation.
+Due to the “live” nature of the building stages, you can instantly see how your site will operate, perfect for the ADHD generation.

 Look and Feel: WordPress Themes vs. Squarespace Templates

 WordPress Themes are the look and feel of your site.
 Without knowing how to hard code with HTML and CSS, you can choose from thousands of available themes (some are free, some are paid), simply click “apply” and your fancy new site goes live!

 Take a look at a few popular WordPress themes:

 Squarespace calls there themes “Templates.”

 Plugins are pieces of software you can install to add or enhance functionality on your WordPress site.
 There are thousands of free plugins to choose from in the directory.
 There is the option for paid plugins that provide support if need be.
 Plugins can be great additions to your website and the library continues to grow.